MSc SociologyFind a programme

-This programme offers you the opportunity to extend your core sociological knowledge and understanding.
-It also serves to consolidate familiarity with the discipline for those coming from related subject degree backgrounds, but without specialised knowledge of sociology.
+This programme gives you the opportunity to extend your core sociological knowledge and understanding.
+It will also consolidate familiarity with the discipline for those with a background in a related subject, but without specialised knowledge of sociology.

 Full time fees

 Fees quoted are per annum and subject to annual increase.